djalbat/occam-parsers/README.md

       Conclusion
         P=>Q

-...and result in the much simplified parse tree:
+...and result in the much simplified parse tree.
+Note by the way the mistake in the parsing of the conclusion statement, because the implies symbols `=>` are missing from the Florence grammar:

                                                   document
                                                       |